 Filters are not provided with unit, and must be supplied and installed in the return duct system by the installer.
 A field installed filter grille is recommended for easy and convenient access to the filters for periodic inspection and cleaning.
 Filters must have adequate face area for the rated quantity of the unit.
-See recommended filter size chart below.
+See air delivery tables (Figure 4) for recommended filter size.